timothyb0912/blog/_posts/2022-12-25-Preparate.md

 it's clear that the best presents we can give ourselves are to meet our needs.
 Two such needs stand out as greatly important:
-- securing long-term financial security
+- assuring long-term financial security
 - and providing for short-term financial freedoms.

 Similar to many others,